Beast Mode Movie Review: A Campy Horror Satire

 image via Devilworks Pictures

 Beyond that, there’s some interesting effects work in the movie.
 I particularly liked the beast look.
-Both it and the magic behind that lotion’s work reminded me of some classic Twilight Zone episodes, always a good bet.
+Both it and the magic behind that lotion’s work reminded me of some classic Twilight Zone episodes (check out our review of season 2), always a good bet.
 Specifically, they reminded me most of “The Masks,” in which a dying man leaves one provision in his will.
 If his awful relatives want his fortune, then they have to spend the night wearing–you guessed it–the masks.
 56-year-old spoiler alert: The masks don’t come off at the end of the night, because that’s who they really are.

 And that’s how the lotion functions.
 If there’s something base in your heart, as former Hollywood heavyweight turned recluse Trammel Steadfast (Ray Wise) says, then the lotion will find it.
 That then provides a curious dilemma regarding Michael.
 He’s awed and humble when they find him.
 However, the more time he spends in Huckle’s world, the more it changes him.
 Will he succumb to the deleterious effects of the lotion or will something worse–a Hollywood attitude–get him first?
 It’s amusing to watch, and Duval plays both parts well.
 But again, this is no stiff Hollywood biopic.
 This is, at heart, a gross-out comedy in the bones of a horror movie.
 And I thought it was pretty fun.
 Here’s the trailer, though, so you can see for yourself.